 THE FK8’s First oil change

-This post will no doubt rustle some jimmies and bring up some heated debates, but I’m going to post it anyway.
+This post will no doubt ruffle some jimmies and ignite some heated debates, but I’m going to post it anyway.
 This is only my opinion, and it is what I feel is in my best interest.

 Enough of my judgy opinions, let’s get back on track here.

-We are talking about changing the oil in my Civic Type R for the first time, and I’m going to show you step by step the process of it.
+We are talking about changing the oil in my Civic Type R for the first time, and I’m going to show you step by step the process.

 I chose to change my oil around the 1200-mile mark.
 This is purely my own choice and what I feel is best for the car.
-I to, like you, have read on the internet somewhere that the Civic Type R comes with break in oil and its best to leave it in there until the oil life reminder gets to 20% or below.
+I, too, like you, have read on the internet somewhere that the Civic Type R comes with break-in oil and it’s best to leave it in there until the oil life reminder gets to 20% or below.
 They say there are added vitamins and minerals that help the engine break in better.
 Whether this is true or not, I have no clue.
-I can tell you though that like most things in life, there are valid arguments from both sides on this one too.
-I chose to live my life by the adage… You can never change your oil too much.
+I can tell you, though, that, like most things in life, there are valid arguments from both sides on this one too.
+I choose to live my life by the adage: you can never change your oil too much.
 This is one thing that I have always lived by ever since I was old enough to drive.

 I decided on the WIX Filter for a few reasons.